smithdj/smithdj.github.io/publications.md

 ### *Articles*

 17\.
 Barbara Delmore, **Daniel J. Smith**, Elizabeth A. Ayello, and Elizabeth Savage.
 Forthcoming.
-“Evaluating the Impact of an Innovative Educational Program for Skin Care Champions Using the Pieper-Zulkowski Pressure Ulcer Knowledge Test (PZ-PUKT).” *Advances in Skin and Wound Care*.
+“Evaluating the impact of an innovative educational program for skin care champions using the Pieper-Zulkowski Pressure Ulcer Knowledge Test (PZ-PUKT).” *Advances in Skin and Wound Care*.

 16\.
 Barbara Delmore, Jill Cox, **Daniel J. Smith**, Andy Chu, and Linda Rolnitzky.
 Forthcoming.
-“Acute Skin Failure in the Critical Care Patient.” *Advances in Skin and Wound Care*.
+“Acute skin failure in the critical care patient.” *Advances in Skin and Wound Care*.

 15\.
 Barbara Delmore, Elizabeth A. Ayello, **Daniel J. Smith**, Linda Rolnitzky, and Andy Chu.
-Forthcoming. [“Refining Heel Pressure Injury Risk Factors in the Hospitalized Patient."](https://pdfs.journals.lww.com/aswcjournal/9000/00000/Refining_Heel_Pressure_Injury_Risk_Factors_in_the.99940.pdf "Link to publication") *Advances in Skin and Wound Care*.
+Forthcoming. [“Refining heel pressure injury risk factors in the hospitalized patient."](https://pdfs.journals.lww.com/aswcjournal/9000/00000/Refining_Heel_Pressure_Injury_Risk_Factors_in_the.99940.pdf "Link to publication") *Advances in Skin and Wound Care*.

 14\.
 Dora Castillo, **Daniel J. Smith**, and Peri Rosenfeld.
 2019.
-“Implementing and Evaluating the Impact of a Nurse-led Oral Care Initiative.” *Journal of Nursing Care Quality*.
+“Implementing and evaluating the impact of a nurse-led oral care initiative.” *Journal of Nursing Care Quality*.
   * [Full text](https://journals.lww.com/jncqjournal/Abstract/publishahead/Implementing_and_Evaluating_the_Impact_of_a.99432.aspx "Link to publication")